 #1 Lemon Garlic Sautéed Cabbage

-From all types of cooking methods, sauté is considered to be the healthiest way of cooking cabbage, as it cooks the vegetable to the desired extent while keeping its nutrient content intact.
-This recipe is another tastier and healthier version to the Indian style of cooking cabbage.
+From all cooking methods, sauté is considered the healthiest way of cooking cabbage, as it cooks the vegetable to the desired extent while keeping its nutrient content intact.
+This recipe is another tastier and healthier version of the Indian style of cooking cabbage.

 - Shredded cabbage- 2 cups